infor-design/enterprise-wc/src/components/ids-popup-menu/README.md

 - `target` {HTMLElement} if defined, creates a link between this Popup Menu and another element in the DOM.
 - `trigger` {string} the action on which to activate the Popupmenu.
 This defaults to `contextmenu`, but can also be `click` or `immediate`.
 - `arrow` {string} If defined overrides the default arrow position.
 The typical use case is to set this to `none` to not show any arrow.
+- `offset-container` {string} CSS Selector for container element from which a popup with position-style `fixed` should adjust itself from.
+Such as when a parent container has `container-type: size`, which affects the popup's fixed position calculation.

 ### Menu Group